berangerthomas/whisperlive/README.md

 -   **Mechanism**: This padding provides a clean, unambiguous acoustic context for the model's encoder.
 It effectively resets the model's attention state, preventing it from carrying over erroneous patterns from a previous chunk's boundary.
 -   **Timestamp Integrity**: The timestamps for the final transcription are calculated based on the original, un-padded audio segment's position in the stream, ensuring that this internal processing step does not affect the final temporal accuracy.

+While not described in a formal publication, this technique is a practical method for improving the robustness of segment-based transcription.

 ### 3. Speaker Diarization Methodologies

 The tool offers two distinct methods for speaker identification:

--   **`pyannote` (Default)**: This method uses the pre-trained, end-to-end `pyannote/speaker-diarization-3.1` pipeline.
+-   **`pyannote` (Default)**: This method uses the pre-trained, end-to-end `pyannote/speaker-diarization-3.1` pipeline [[2]](#2).
 It is a comprehensive model that performs speech segmentation, embedding extraction, and clustering in a single step, offering high accuracy, especially in conversations with overlapping speech.

 -   **`cluster`**: This is a multi-step, manual pipeline:
-    1.  **Voice Activity Detection (VAD)**: The audio is first segmented into speech and non-speech regions using the `Silero-VAD` model.
+    1.  **Voice Activity Detection (VAD)**: The audio is first segmented into speech and non-speech regions using the `Silero-VAD` model [[4]](#4).
-    2.  **Speaker Embedding**: For each speech segment, a fixed-dimensional vector representation (an embedding, or "voiceprint") is extracted using the `speechbrain/spkrec-ecapa-voxceleb` model.
+    2.  **Speaker Embedding**: For each speech segment, a fixed-dimensional vector representation (an embedding, or "voiceprint") is extracted using the `speechbrain/spkrec-ecapa-voxceleb` model, which is based on the ECAPA-TDNN architecture [[3]](#3).
     3.  **Clustering**: All embeddings are grouped using agglomerative clustering based on cosine similarity to identify the unique speakers.

 ### 4. Intelligent Chunking for File Processing